OlliesRepo/MultiControlledUgate/README.md

 1. **Run the cell of packages**

-2. **If they're not compiles, run the markup cell explaining the MCU gate and ZYZ decomposition**
+2. **If they're not already compiled, run the markup cell explaining the MCU gate and ZYZ decomposition**

 3. **Run the `cv_gate` cell**
    - (Optional) Uncomment the example usage line to view the circuit for a random unitary.